 Proposers should give a very clear indication of how the submission and review of abstracts for panels and the general conference will be handled, and how intending participants will receive feedback on abstracts.
-An automated conference management system (for example, EasyChair; see http://www.easychair.org/
+An automated conference management system (for example, EasyChair; see http://www.easychair.org/) is recommended.

 5.6 Anticipated Variety of Sessions

 Proposers should indicate whether they intend to hold poster sessions, flash panels, pecha kucha sessions, etc, as well as more traditional keynotes and parallel paper presentations.
 A formal debate between leading scholars in the area could also be considered.